OzzyGoylusun/Python.-Data-Management-in-Avocado-Supply-Chain-for-the-UK/README.md

-# Python- Identifying Hidden Patterns and Visualising All Nobel Prize Winners
+# Python- Data Management in and Analysis of Avocado Supply Chain

 ## Table of Contents